 SEC.
-8 "Military Leave:" Military leave not to exceed 180 calendar days per year, or as extended for designated periods by specific direction of the City Council, shall be granted in accordance with federal and state law.
+8 "Military Leave:" Military leave not to exceed 180 calendar days per year, or as extended at the direction of the City Manager, shall be granted in accordance with federal and state law.
 All employees covered herein entitled to military leave shall give the department director adequate notice of requirement to report for duty, with copies of their orders, and shall afford the City an opportunity within the limits of military regulations to determine when such leave shall be taken.

-Note: Government Code § 19774 provides that members of reserve military units and the National Guard required to attend scheduled reserve drill periods or perform other inactive duty reserve obligations shall be granted military leave of absence without pay as provided by federal law.
+Note: Government Code § 19775.17 and 19775.18 provides that active-duty military, including members of reserve military units and the National Guard required to attend scheduled reserve drill periods or perform other inactive duty reserve obligations shall be eligible to receive 30 calendar days of paid military leave per fiscal year as provided by federal law.